IzawGithub/OsConfig/README.md

 ### Bugs

 - [ ] Bat theme must be `bat cache --build` before it work
-- [ ] Catppucin KDE isn't backed up
+- [ ] Catppucin KDE isn't backed up properly
 - [ ] VSCodium extensions are installed but not working

 ### Nice to have